<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Get a free credit report at AnnualCreditReport.com, and then dispute any discrepancies.
 Be sure to complete this step before applying for home loan pre-approval or pre-qualification.

 "Review your credit report carefully and dispute anything that is wrong.
-It’s estimated that 1 in 5 people have a confirmed mistake on their report, so don’t be surprised if you find errors.
+It’s estimated that one in five people have a confirmed mistake on their report, so don’t be surprised if you find errors.
 Use the process explained by the reporting agency to dispute each error.
 The credit bureau will return to the reporting company and ask for verification on the information.
 If they confirm it, and you still believe it to be inaccurate, you can submit a statement for your credit file."

 Mistake #3: Not comparing mortgages.